seevee/Amazon-Theme-Dark-Slate/README.md

 <a href="http://sobolev.us/stylish/">Safari</a>

 ## Installation
 To use, install the Stylus or Stylish extension for your chosen browser.
-Click the icon on your toolbar, click "Manage" on the popup, on the screen that appears click "Write new style", paste the code from default.css and save, done.
+Click the icon on your toolbar, click "Manage" on the popup, on the screen that appears click "Write new style", paste the code from Amazon-Theme-Dark.user.css and save, done.